I love studying and writing about the inner workings of the mind, especially when it comes to understanding dreams.

 Psychological Approaches to Dreams

 There are many approaches to why people dream.
 The different theories are directly related to the five major approaches to psychology.
 Psychodynamic, humanistic, behavioral, cognitive, and the newest approach, neuroscience, have each offered their own contribution to the explanation of dreaming.
-Some approaches over-lap and others offer new insights as to why humans dream.
+Some approaches overlap, and others offer new insights as to why humans dream.

 Psychologists that take the psychodynamic approach support the idea that behavior is a result of unconscious forces in which there is little control (Feldman, R. p.
 19).
 With this view comes the idea that dreams and slips of the tongue are the result of actual feelings within an individual.
 Through dreams, these unconscious wishes or desires are exposed.

 Sigmund Freud was one of the first psychologists to really study dreams.
 His psychodynamic approach to dreaming led to his theory of unconscious wish fulfillment.
 The idea behind this theory is that dreams represent wishes that the dreamer subconsciously wants to be fulfilled (Feldman, R., p.
 146).
 According to Freud, a person's dreams contain a latent and manifest meaning.
-The manifest meaning is the obvious meaning behind a dream and the latent meaning is the hidden meaning.
+The manifest meaning is the obvious meaning behind a dream, and the latent meaning is the hidden meaning.
 Freud believed that in order to truly understand a dream, the manifest meaning has to be analyzed and picked apart.

-For example, Freud and others believed that if a person dreamt about things such as climbing a stairway, flying, or walking down a hallway, the latent meaning is about that of sexual intercourse (Feldman, R, p.
+For example, Freud and others believed that if a person dreamt about things such as climbing a stairway, flying, or walking down a hallway, the latent meaning is about sexual intercourse (Feldman, R, p.
 146).
 Many books have been published that try to help people figure out the meaning of a dream by listing the meanings that certain objects hold.
 The psychodynamic approach opened up the door for further study of the topic.
 It led to the creation of different theories by those that agreed with certain aspects of the psychodynamic approach.
 It also led to different theories that completely rejected the psychodynamic approach.

 Psychologists that take the humanistic approach feel that humans are continually trying to better themselves to reach their full potential (Feldman, R. p.
 20).
 This approach lies in the fact that one has free will and the ability to make his or her own decisions about his or her life.
-There is a relationship between the psychodynamic and humanistic approach to dreaming.
+There is a relationship between the psychodynamic and humanistic approaches to dreaming.

 The humanistic approach is very similar to the psychodynamic approach.
 Both approaches focus on the internal thought process of the mind to explain dreaming.
 According to both approaches, dreaming is about the self and always has to do with the individual having them.
 The individual will be present in the dream in some way or form (Alperin, focusesR., 2004).
 However, where the psychodynamic approaches focus on the unconscious wish, the humanistic approach leans towards the self and how the self deals with external environments and stimuli.

 “In self-state dreams, the self is depicted as being at the threshold of disorganization or in a state of disequilibrium.
-The portrayal is of an internal loss of balance due to over stimulation, a drop in self-esteem, or the threat of a breakdown of the self, and the self’s reaction ranging from fragmentation and panic to mild shifts in mood.
+The portrayal is of an internal loss of balance due to overstimulation, a drop in self-esteem, or the threat of a breakdown of the self, and the self’s reaction ranging from fragmentation and panic to mild shifts in mood.
 Kohut thought that these dreams were attempts by a healthier aspect of the self to regain a sense of balance through visual imagery” (Alperin, R., 2004).
 In other words, dreams are a way for the mind to regain a sense of self-balance.

 Most research that is done on dreaming is done on the “unconscious wish” or the “biological process,” however, those that take a behavioral approach to dreaming focus on the whole human organism and the behavior that is produced while dreaming.
 According to B. F. Skinner, dreaming is neither a biological process nor a hidden wish or memory (Dixon, M. & L. Hayes, 1999).
 Instead, he theorizes the dreams are seeing things in the absence of seen things.
 Rapid eye movement that takes place during the REM stage of sleep is the result of “seeing” something and does not conclude that mental processes are taking place.
 Skinner uses his operant and conditioning theories to describe dreaming.